brooth/jeta-site/mysite/home/markdown/inject.md

         }
     }

-Well, the simplest way to inject an entity - define this entity as `MetaEntity`.
-Each time the `inject(this)` method is invoked, a new instance of `Producer` is injected.
-If you need a single instance of an entity, you must set up next flag: `@MetaEntity(singleton=true)`. <span class="label label-info">Note</span> It makes a singleton per a `Scope`.
+Well, the simplest way to inject an entity - define this entity as *MetaEntity*.
+Each time the `inject(this)` method is invoked, a new instance of *Producer* is injected.
+If you need a single instance of an entity, set up this flag: `@MetaEntity(singleton=true)`. <span class="label label-info">Note</span> It makes a singleton per a `Scope`.
 Read below about the [scopes](#Scopes) .

-In the snippet above, injector creates an instance of `Producer` via default constructor.
+In the snippet above, the injector creates an instance of *Producer* through default constructor.
 It's allowed to create a static factory method and provide the instances via it:

     :::java
     @MetaEntity(staticConstructor = "newInstance")